 SHI will release five culturally-based children’s books that reflect the Native worldview on Dec.
 10.

 SHI's new exhibit, Alaska Native Masks: Art & Ceremony, will open to the public in May, 2017.

 By Maria Dudzak, KRBD—Sealaska Heritage Institute has partnered with the Institute of American Indian Arts and the University of Alaska Southeast to provide enhanced and expanded Northwest Coast ar

 By Clara Miller, Juneau Empire—Thirty-three Native American tribes had members who served as World War II code talkers, amounting between 400-500 men.

-If you missed our lecture by Judith Ramos, the video is now online.
+If you missed our event, Hunting in Wartime, the video is now online.

 Sealaska Heritage Institute has entered into a three-way partnership with the Institute of American Indian Arts (IAIA), and the University of Alaska Southeast (UAS) to provide enhanced and expanded

 By Mike Dunham, Alaska Dispatch News—At the Alaska Federation of Natives Convention in Fairbanks last month, Sealaska Heritage Institute presented a study addressing the possibility of changing the